Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/part-2/_index.md

 title: Introduction to Spring Boot - part 2
 ---

-We are going to focus on creating a REST api that will serve as a end point to our sping boot java application.
+We are going to focus on creating a REST api that will serve as a end point to our spring boot java application.

 ## Service